Trump Declares Coronavirus A Public Health Emergency And Restricts Travel From China

 Earlier Friday, federal officials announced that American citizens who had evacuated from Wuhan earlier in the week would be quarantined for 14 days at March Air Reserve Base in Southern California.
 The action represents the first time in 50 years the U.S. has instituted a quarantine order.

-In addition, the U.S. is temporarily suspending entry of travelers who are not U.S. citizens who pose a risk of transmitting the virus.
+In addition, the U.S. is temporarily suspending entry of travelers who are not U.S. citizens if they are deemed to pose a risk of transmitting the virus.
 "Foreign nationals other than immediate family of U.S. citizens and permanent residents who have traveled in China in the last 14 days will be denied entry into United States," Azar said.

 U.S. citizens who have been in other areas of mainland China in the past 14 days will be subject to screening at the airport of entry and heightened monitoring for 14 days.

-Federal health officials justified the move, pointing to the fast global spread of the virus.
+In their Friday remarks, federal health officials pointed to the fast global spread of the virus as justification for the move.
 The announcement comes on the heels of the World Health Organization declaration of a global health emergency Thursday.

-Federal officials explained the reason for the intense focus on this outbreak, which so far has not led to any deaths in the U.S.
+U.S. officials also tried to explain their reasoning for an intense focus on this outbreak, which so far has not led to any deaths in the U.S.

-"I often get asked [about the] influenza outbreak," which has led to at least 8,000 death in the U.S. this season, says Anthony Fauci,, director of the National Institute of Allergy and Infectious Diseases, part of the NIH.
+"I often get asked [about the] influenza outbreak," which has led to at least 8,000 death in the U.S. this season, said Anthony Fauci,, director of the National Institute of Allergy and Infectious Diseases, which is part of the NIH.
 "People want to know why we're paying so much attention to the novel coronavirus."

-He said, in contrast to the seasonal flu toll, which is predictable, "there are a lot of unknowns [with the coronavirus]."
-And, he points to a number of concerns.
-"The number of cases has steeply inclined each and every day," Fauci said.
+In contrast to the seasonal flu toll, which is predictable, he said, "there are a lot of unknowns [with the coronavirus]."
+A number of things concern him, he said.

+"The number of cases has steeply inclined each and every day," Fauci noted.
 In addition, at the beginning of the outbreak it wasn't clear if an infected person without symptoms could transmit the virus to another person.

 "Now we know for sure that there are," asymptomatic infections, Fauci said.